How do I install a cell phone signal booster in my home?

 Mounting requires either two or four screws, depending on the booster model.
 Screws drilled into drywall should use anchors or toggle bolts appropriate to the weight of the amplifier (typically less than 5 pounds for home booster units).

-The booster is plugged into a standard 110-volt wall outlet, so you’ll need to have an electrical outlet near the location where you mount the booster unit.
+The booster is plugged into a standard 120-volt wall outlet, so you’ll need to have an electrical outlet near the location where you mount the booster unit.
 You’ll also want to use a surge protector with at least a 1,000-Joule rating, as required by booster manufacturers’ warranties.

-- Coax cables.
 The amplifier connects to the outside antenna and inside antenna(s) with coax cable.
-Running cable through your home’s walls and ceiling is probably the most challenging part of setting up a cell signal booster system; fortunately, there are many websites and online videos that can show you how to do this.
-You can also easily run cables through attics and crawl spaces.
+Running cable through your home’s walls and ceiling is probably the most challenging part of setting up a cell signal booster system; fortunately, there are many websites and YouTube videos that can teach you how to do this.
+You can also easily run cables across attic floors.